 Enjoy a scenic two-mile round-trip ride on a 90-year-old electric trolley car at the New York Museum of Transportation.

 Buy one admission, get one of equal or lesser value free.
-This offer is unavailable on holidays, winter, spring, or February breaks.
+Not available on School holiday, winter, spring, and February breaks.

-The Rochester Museum and Science Center campus includes the Science Museum and the Strasenburgh Planetarium, each with unique schedules and admission.
+The Rochester Museum and Science Center campus comprises the Science Museum and the Strasenburgh Planetarium, each with its own unique schedule and admission requirements.
 The Planetarium offers a robust Saturday schedule of star shows, laser shows, movies, and free telescope viewings on clear Saturday nights from the Observation Tower.

 Explore More